kristinemlarson/gnssrefl/docs/pages/quickLook.md

 # quickLook <a name="module2"></a>

+*As of February 7, 2023: the default maximum Reflector Height has been changed to 8 meters (from 6 meters) since this documentation was written.
+The amplitudes of the four periodogram quadrants are also now set to the same limits.*

 Before using <code>gnssir</code>code, I recommend you use <code>quickLook</code>.
 This allows you to quickly test various options (elevation angles, frequencies, azimuths, and quality control parameters).
 The required inputs are station name, year, and doy of year. **You must have